owickstrom/wickstrom.tech/src/posts/2024-08-12-a-flexible-minimalist-neovim.md

 It starts in just above 100ms.
 And I can understand all of my configuration (even if I don't understand all of Neovim.)
 Perhaps I've [spent more time on it than I've saved](https://xkcd.com/1205/), but at least I'm happy so far.

+I'm writing and publishing this on my birthday.
+What a treat to find time to blog on such an occasion!